PENNSYLVAINA RR #4483

 JANUARY 7, 1983 - Crew called for 4:00am.
 Conrail engine #1934 (B23-7) made up the train consisting of 25 idler cars, #4483, the "Ohio" and a caboose.
 Left Thompson Yard at 9:30am. from Perry to Conway Yard via the Monongahela Branch and the Scully Branch across the Ohio River on the Ohio Connecting Bridge via the mainline to Conway Yard.
 Arrived in Conway at 12:56am., Crew and motive power were changed, engine #8246 and train left Conway at 1:10pm. to Rochester Tower to Wood Tower where a switch over to the Koppel secondary track to Youngstown took place.
 Passed Wood Tower at 2:35pm.
 Stopped in Lowellville for greasing by Tim Vaught.
 Arrived in Youngstown at Valley Street Tower at 5:40pm.
 Greased locomotive, left Valley Street Interlocking at 6:10pm. on Youngstown branch.
 Arrived at Ore Dock Tower Ashtabula, Ohio at 10:40pm.
 Greased locomotive in front of the depot.
 Crew change, crew called at 10:30 from Collingwood and arrive at 11:30pm.
 Left Ore Dock Tower at 11:58pm.

 JANUARY 8, 1983 - Passed Conneaut, Ohio at 12:45am.
 Stopped at Westfield, New York at 4:00am. for complete greasing.
 Stopped in Dunkirk, New York at 4:45am. for short greasing.
 Terry Sprague flagged the train at Silver Creek on account of excessive speed. #1 driver was warm.
 Orders called for 15 mph. but Lines West engineers never go that slow.
 Arrived at Lake Ave in Blasdell, New York at 7:03am.
 Arrived at "BC" Tower by 7:30am.
-Train was delivered to Buffalo Southern Interchange at 9:00am.
+The train was delivered to Buffalo Southern Interchange at 9:00am.